Research

 • RNA-seq pipeline analysis

-• Differential expression analysis
+• Differential gene expression analysis

 • Network analysis (WGCNA)

-• Statistical analysis in R
+• Statistical analysis using R

 • Data visualization